sarvatra71-tech/chatgpt-clone-gemini/README.md

 - Built with [FastAPI](https://fastapi.tiangolo.com/) for the backend API
-- Powered by [Google Gemini](https://ai.google.dev/) for AI capabilities
+- Powered by [Google Gemini](https://ai.google.dev/) for AI capabilities -- Placeholder web search simulation; you can integrate a search API of choice
-- Uses [SerpAPI](https://serpapi.com/) for web search functionality
 - Frontend styling inspired by ChatGPT's modern interface# Deployment trigger - Wed Oct  1 17:01:07 PDT 2025